 While quitting smoking will take care of the internal damage smoke was causing your lungs, you also need to clear the external living space like your home or office space of any other toxins that could damage your lungs.
 Clean out your home – you can even consider a professional housekeeping service for this – to get rid of any residual particulates and smoke that could be lingering.
 In addition, you may need to get your space checked for the presence of radon, a gas that is produced by dirt or rocks trapped in buildings and which, along with cigarette smoke, is a leading cause of lung cancer.3

 Taking extra care of your diet can help prevent excessive mucus in the lungs.
 Smoker’s cough has the unenviable reputation of causing congestion and mucus buildup among long-term and heavy smokers.
 When you quit, you can rid your body of this excess mucus bit by bit.
 One rule of thumb is to avoid any foods that you are allergic to.
 Common allergens like gluten are best avoided.
 If that can’t be done, watch for your body’s reaction when you consume these – look for signs like sneezing or congestion in the nose/nasal tract and steer clear of foods triggering these reactions.
 Stay well hydrated to prevent mucus from thickening up, making it difficult for your body to expel it.
 Also speak to your doctor about using eucalyptus oil for inhaling with steam to help ease congestion.
-Other cold and congestion remedies like a eucalyptus oil, tea tree oil, or oregano oil can also help.4
+Other congestion and cold remedies like a eucalyptus oil, tea tree oil, or oregano oil can also help.4

 Getting Stronger: Weeks 2 To 12